Asterios7/sentiment-analyzer/README.md

 ## Notebooks<a id="notebooks"></a>

-#### Install Notebook Requirements
+#### Install notebook requirements

 Go to sentiment-analyzer/notebooks and:

 `pip install -r requirements.txt`

-####
+#### Available notebooks

-1. **`sentiment_analysis.ipynb`**
-    - This notebook conducts sentiment analysis on movie reviews from the imdb dataset, utilizing the GPT-3.5-turbo model.
-It calculates and stores metrics like precision, recall, F1 score, and accuracy in `metrics_sentiment.json`.
+1. **sentiment_analysis.ipynb:** This notebook conducts sentiment analysis on movie reviews from the imdb dataset, utilizing the GPT-3.5-turbo model.
+It calculates and stores metrics like precision, recall, F1 score, and accuracy in **metrics_sentiment.json**.

-2. **`out_of_distribution.ipynb`**
-    - This notebook focuses on classifying whether a given text is a movie review or not using datasets from IMDB, Amazon Polarity, and Yelp Polarity datasets.
+2. **out_of_distribution.ipynb:** This notebook focuses on classifying whether a given text is a movie review or not using datasets from IMDB, Amazon Polarity, and Yelp Polarity datasets.
 The GPT-3.5-turbo model is employed for this classification task.
-The notebook calculates and stores metrics such as precision, recall, F1 score, and accuracy in `metrics_ood.json`.
+The notebook calculates and stores metrics such as precision, recall, F1 score, and accuracy in **metrics_ood.json**.